luisdavid64/MRI-Implicit-Neural-Representations/README.md

 For Column sampling use grid-n*1  where n is the accelartion in column axsis For Row sampling use grid-1*n     where n is the accelartion in row axsis

+## Special Batching:

+To set the dataloader to load batches per coil, please set the parameter `per_coil: True` in the config file

 # References

 [1] Huang, W., Li, H., Cruz, G., Pan, J., Rueckert, D., & Hammernik, K. (2022).
 Neural Implicit k-Space for Binning-free Non-Cartesian Cardiac MR Imaging.
 Information Processing in Medical Imaging.